moby/moby/docs/sources/docker-hub/official_repos.md

 This document consists of two major sections:

-* A list of expected files, resources and supporting items for your image
+* A list of expected files, resources and supporting items for your image, along with best practices for creating those items
 * Examples embodying those practices

 ## Expected Files & Resources